Hello guys!! How have you been? I hope you guys enjoy it!!

 Example: “Please could you blow up those balloons?”

-b- To explode or to cause (something, such as a bomb) to explode.
+b- To explode or to cause (something, such as a bomb)

 Example: “The building was blown up by a bomb”